shaksham08/cplusplusCHERNO/16.static/README.md

 Static in c++ means two meaning

-1. OUtside class/struct - linkage of the symbol is internal , its visible only throgh that transtaltional unit
+1. Outside class/struct - linkage of the symbol is internal , its visible only throgh that transtaltional unit
 2. Inside class or struct - visible to all instance of class, i.e there will be only one copy of that variable and same for the methods also.

 Consider two cpp files